opendocsg/slw-judgments-backfill/2012_SGCA_37/report.md

 _Charities_ – _Charitable Trusts_ – _Settlement of Scheme for Administration of Trust_

-[LawNet Editorial Note: This was a supplementary judgment to the Court of Appeal judgment reported at [2011] 3 SLR 500.]
+[LawNet Editorial Note: This was a supplementary judgment to the Court of Appeal judgment reported at <span class="citation">[2011] 3 SLR 500</span>.]

 25 July 2012 Judgment reserved.